Look at look at what they're doing up in MSNBC right now.

 And they submit it.

-Alan Simpson babe cannot possibly be happy.
+Alan Simpson Babe cannot possibly be happy.

 And during this whole process, who was it that Alan Simpson babe was ripping me, Rush Babe?

-Rush Babe for not taking this kind of stuff seriously.
+He was ripping Rush Babe for not taking this kind of stuff seriously.

 Do they feel dissed?

-When he asks us to do this, how many months did these people spend working on this?
+How many months did these people spend working on this?

 Not one suggestion.

-Not not not one, I mean, not even for show.
+I mean, not even for show.

 Anyway, what else we have here?

-Americans are tax reform.
+Oh, Americans are tax reform.

 ATR has looked at Obama's budget and they found 15 tax increases.